radicalbit/rbd-docs/ambari/security/advanced-security/setting-hadoop-to-domain.rst

       <value>cn</value>
     </property>

-2. Depending on your configuration, you may be able to refresh user and group mappings using the following HDFS and YARN commands:
+2. Depending on your configuration, you may be able to refresh user and group mappings using the following HDFS commands:

   ::

     hdfs dfsadmin -refreshUserToGroupsMappings
-    yarn rmadmin -refreshUserToGroupsMappings

-  If a restart is required, you can use the applicable instructions on :doc:`this</ambari/user-guide/manage-services>` page to re-start the HDFS NameNode and the YARN ResourceManager.
+  If a restart is required, you can use the applicable instructions on :doc:`this</ambari/user-guide/manage-services>` page to re-start the HDFS NameNode.

 3. Verify LDAP group mapping by running the ``hdfs groups`` command.
 This command will fetch groups from LDAP for the current user.
 Note that with LDAP group mapping configured, the HDFS permissions can leverage groups defined in LDAP for access control.